 - 6.19.
 Section 2 of the policy considers a type of development focused on the village of Newborough.
 It is acknowledged that some limited growth in Newborough village is sustainable, but that care must be taken to maintain the overall form of the village and protect residential amenity.
 Newborough village is a linear settlement, extending north and south along the river valley.
 The policy supports a limited linear extension to the village.
 The policy does not encourage linear development in an unrestrictive manner this would be neither sustainable or within the character of the village.
 As a result, key points north and south have been defined as the limits for this growth where properties front the key routes. - 6.20.
 The point to the north is defined by the physical boundary provided by the River Swarbourn which ensures that a physical separation is retained between Newborough Hall Farm (a Scheduled Ancient Monument) and the parkland of Hollybush House.
 This is considered important in retaining the setting of these heritage assets.
 The point to the south (the junction of Yoxall Road and Dark Lane) is less historically important.
 It is a clear physical boundary, beyond which development would likely impact negatively on the setting and approach to the village of Newborough.
 Linear development beyond this point would appear incongruous.
+In both locations within the village the linear developments that may be generated by this policy should respect the format and plot depth of the existing linear developments on these two roads.
+This is particularly important as in the case of both Yoxall Road north and Hollybush Road west the anticipated linear extensions of the village sit in extensive agricultural land holdings.

 - 6.21.
 Finally, an area to the east of Yoxall Road and south of Duffield Lane (which is shaded yellow on the proposals map) is particularly sensitive to new development.
 The Extensive Urban Survey (EUS) and the Conservation Area Appraisal both identify this area as being important.
 The pattern of development, comprising of a series of farmsteads, remnant Burgage plots and views into and out of the conservation area are considered to be historically important. - 6.22.
 The EUS highlights that this area has high potential for important below ground archaeology.
 As a result, development of new residential development is more strictly controlled by the policy and limited to the conversion of existing buildings and the replacement of existing buildings.
 This will help safeguard the unique characteristics of this 'quadrant' of the village.
 Any infill development and any linear development to the east of Yoxall Road would be considered unacceptable as it may impact negatively on heritage and landscape features.
+The final part of Policy HE3 does not offer support to linear development in this part of the village.
+This approach has been adopted to preserve the setting and character of the conservation area, the high probability of below ground archaeology and the landscape features of the mediaeval village and to prevent an increased risk of localised flooding as a result of additionally generated runoff water.